Neilblund/APAN-Orientation/README.md

-Code and data for 2024 APAN orientation
+Code and slides for 2024 APAN orientation

 <a href="https://neilblund.github.io/APAN-Orientation/R%20orientation.html#/title-slide">Slides<a>